ElemeFE/mongodb-doc-cn/replication/member/README.md

   [Delayed Replica Set Members](https://docs.mongodb.com/manual/core/replica-set-delayed-member/) .

-## Arbiter
+## 仲裁节点

-An arbiter does**not**have a copy of data set and**cannot**become a primary.
+An 仲裁节点 does**not**have a copy of data set and**cannot**become a primary.
 Replica sets may have arbiters to add a vote in[elections for primary](https://docs.mongodb.com/manual/core/replica-set-elections/#replica-set-elections).
 Arbiters_always_have exactly`1`election vote, and thus allow replica sets to have an uneven number of voting members without the overhead of an additional member that replicates data.

 IMPORTANT

-Do not run an arbiter on systems that also host the primary or the secondary members of the replica set.
+Do not run an 仲裁节点 on systems that also host the primary or the secondary members of the replica set.

-To add an arbiter, see[Add an Arbiter to Replica Set](https://docs.mongodb.com/manual/tutorial/add-replica-set-arbiter/).
+To add an 仲裁节点, see[Add an 仲裁节点 to Replica Set](https://docs.mongodb.com/manual/tutorial/add-replica-set-arbiter/).

 WARNING